When thinking about moving – whether to retire somewhere new or for a change of scenery – most of us prefer to go somewhere beautiful.

 At 50 miles long, Skye’s deeply indented coastline boasts various impressive geological features – such as the Old Man of Storr, the Quiraing, and the Cuillin ridge.
 The jagged peaks of Cuillin dominate the skyline, and when the famous mist closes in (the Vikings called Skye ‘cloud island’), you’ll understand why so many people are drawn to this dramatic, historic, and remote island.

 The diverse wildlife of Skye makes it an even more attractive place to live, and locals have an excellent chance of spotting eagles, otters, seals, whales, dolphins, and red deer.
-The mountains, velvety moors, sparkling lochs, and miles of towering cliffs mean there are excellent hiking trails too – and if you want adventure (as well as peace and tranquillity), you’ll find that here.
+The mountains, velvety moors, sparkling lochs, and miles of towering cliffs mean there are excellent hiking trails – and if you’d like adventure (as well as peace and tranquillity), you’ll find that here, too.

-The capital of Skye is Portree; a fishing village that overlooks a sheltered bay with all the pubs, shops, and restaurants you’ll need to stay busy.
-Though, if you fancy getting away from it all, just head to the surrounding hills – Ben Tianavaig to the south and Fingal’s Seat to the west.
+The capital of Skye is Portree, a fishing village that overlooks a sheltered bay with all the pubs, shops, and restaurants you’ll need to stay busy.
+Though if you fancy getting away, head to the surrounding hills – Ben Tianavaig to the south and Fingal’s Seat to the west.

-If you prefer smaller villages, Dunvegan, Edinbane, and Staffin in the north, and Broadford, Armadale, and Elgol in the south, are all situated in truly breathtaking surroundings.
+If you prefer smaller villages, Dunvegan, Edinbane, and Staffin in the north, and Broadford, Armadale, and Elgol in the south, all have breathtaking surroundings.

 5. Northumberland

-While some of the places featured in this article (like Cornwall and the Lake District) are widely celebrated for their beauty, others aren’t quite so recognised.
-A prime example of this would be Northumberland, which has the least populated national park in the country.
+While some places featured in this article – like Cornwall and the Lake District – are widely celebrated for their beauty, others aren’t quite so recognised.
+A prime example of this is Northumberland, which has the least-populated national park in the country.

 There are many lovely places to live here, from the pretty fishing village of Seahouses to the village of Ingram in the gorgeous Breamish Valley – and, of course, the beautiful market town of Morpeth.

 If you’re a history buff, living in Northumberland has another bonus: it’s home to more castles than anywhere else in England.
 Plus, it’s a paradise for wildlife enthusiasts.
-Northumberland’s Farne Islands have the honour of being Sir David Attenborough’s favourite place in the country and are home to 23 different types of seabirds, seals, and dolphins.
+Northumberland’s Farne Islands have the honour of being Sir David Attenborough’s favourite place in the country and are home to seals, dolphins, and around 23 types of seabirds.

-Though there’s a thriving community here with shops, pubs, and cafes, Lindisfarne is most known for its spectacular nature reserve.
-Here, you can admire sweeping sand dunes, marshes, mudflats, and striking sea views.
+Though it has a thriving community with shops, pubs, and cafes, Lindisfarne is most known for its spectacular nature reserve.
+Here, you can admire sweeping views of dunes, marshes, mudflats, and the sea.

 6. The Cotswolds

-Another region of England that’s widely celebrated for its beauty is the Cotswolds.
-Encompassing six counties and hundreds of picture-perfect villages, the Cotswolds is one of the UK’s most visited areas for a reason.
-If you love village life and enjoy a community feel while being surrounded by pristine countryside, it’s difficult to think of a more idyllic spot.
+Another region of England widely celebrated for its beauty is the Cotswolds.
+Encompassing six counties and hundreds of picture-perfect villages, it’s one of the UK’s most visited areas for a reason.
+If you love village life and enjoy a community feel while surrounded by pristine countryside, it’s difficult to think of a more idyllic spot.

 There are so many beautiful and historic Cotswold villages that selecting the loveliest is tricky – but Gloucestershire’s Bourton-on-the-Water is often voted one of the prettiest villages in England.
 Nicknamed the ‘Venice of the Cotswolds’, it’s home to honey-coloured cottages, quaint tea rooms, gorgeous gardens, and elegant stone bridges that arch over the photogenic River Windrush.